-I’ve had lots of people ask me “What’s it like to do that? and how long does it take to make a piece of art?”
+I’ve had lots of people ask me “What’s it like to do stained glass? and how long does it take to make a piece of art?”

 Best way to tell you is to take you on a short 5 minute journey to recap 43 hours of actual studio time as I designed and created the Nellyglass Studio sign for my shop.
 Covering a 2-week period leading right up to Christmas Eve, the tension mounted as I tried to complete this project before company arrived on Christmas Day.